finos/legend-engine/legend-engine-pure/legend-engine-pure-ide/legend-engine-pure-ide-light-http-server/README.md

 3. ShowLocalPlan - print out the execution plan into the console (needs PlanLocal to be enabled)
 4. ExecPlan - when executing a query use the generatePlan/executePlan endpoints on engine server rather than execute.
 If PlanLocal is true then the plan will be generated in the IDE and then sent to executePlan for execution, if not then the plan is generated via generatePlan before being sent to the executePlan endpoint.

-These options can be set at startup via Java VM properties, for example:
+These options can be set at startup via Java VM properties, for example setting the following when starting up the IDE:

 ```
 -Dpure.option.PlanLocal